Updated: February 6, 2023. Note: This material is rapidly developing but covers the essentials regarding the ATF pistol brace rule and SBR amnesty.

 What Happens Next?
 How Do I Stay Out of Jail?

-The compliance options, discussed above, are a good start, but it is always best to consult with an attorney licensed in your state who can guide you based on your particular firearm.
+The compliance options, discussed above, are a good start, but it is always best to consult with a Gun Rights Lawyer or attorney licensed in your state who can guide you based on your particular firearm.

 Unfortunately, the reclassification of an AR-style pistol to a short-barreled rifle is here.
 And while mass non-compliance is expected, to legally possess an SBR, the buyer must register the firearm during the amnesty period, or pay a tax of $200.